//www.youtube.com/embed/0j6AZhZFb7A#t=0.5

 Key Dates

-Monday 3rd November - School reopens to all children.
+Monday 5th January - School reopens to all existing children.

-Friday 19th December - Inset Day.
-School closed to all children.
+Friday 23rd January - Inset day - school closed for all children.

 Nursery Rhyme Time